littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 -Adapted branch buildings to new holding system.
 -Uplift no longer requires any DLC...
 (This was pure oversight on my part.)
 -Changed specialized vassals into "presets"
+-Added warning about special vassal civics not working well yet.

 v4.2 (03-25-22) - New Origin & Colonial Chartering Civic
 -Added new origin: Uplift lets you play as the subject of an uplift/enlightenment action, starting as a special vassal of an advanced start empire that raised you to the stars.
 You have the option to select special species traits or an empire bonus.